ava-ly/credit-approval/README.md

 **Goal:** Establish the project foundation and CI pipeline.

-1. Project Scaffolding: Create the folder structure outlined above.
+- Project Scaffolding: Create the folder structure outlined above.

-2. Environment Setup:
-    - Initialize a Git repository: `git init`.
-    - Create `requirements.txt` with `pandas`, `numpy`, `pyspark`, `scikit-learn`, `pytest`, `apache-airflow`.
+- Version Control: Initialized a Git repository and configured a .gitignore file to exclude data, environment files, and other non-source assets.
-    - Set up a Python virtual environment and install dependencies.
+- Dependency Management: Set up a Python virtual environment (venv) and defined all project dependencies in requirements.txt.

-3. Setup Initial CI Pipeline (GitHub Actions):
-    - In `.github/workflows/main.yml`, create a basic workflow that triggers on every `push`.
-    - This workflow should:
-        - Check out the code.
-        - Set up Python.
-        - Install dependencies from `requirements.txt`.
-        - Run `pytest`.

-4. Setup Local Airflow & PySpark:
-    - Install Airflow locally using Docker.
-    - Ensure you can run a basic PySpark session.
+- CI/CD Pipeline: Implemented a Continuous Integration pipeline using GitHub Actions to automatically run tests and calculate code coverage on every push to the main branch.
+- Orchestration Setup: Deployed a local Apache Airflow instance using Docker and Docker Compose for development and testing of automated workflows.

-## Phase 2: Test-Driven Development (TDD) and Data Processing ![icon-url]
+## Phase 2: Data Processing ![icon-url]

-**Goal:** Implement the data cleaning and feature engineering logic using TDD.
+**Goal:** Process the raw data and create a clean, unified primary dataset.

 1. Target Variable Engineering (TDD):
     - Write Test (`tests/data/test_make_dataset.py`): Create a small, sample PySpark DataFrame that mimics `credit_record.csv`.
 Write a test function `test_target_variable_creation` that asserts: